john29917958/john29917958.github.io/source/_posts/Journey-to-Real-Object-Oriented-Programming.md

 There're two problems there.

 ## Hard for Development Debugging
 There's only one `InputController` that holds every I/O logics.
-Yes we can write `if` / `else` statements to switch between **each** platforms for **each** input events like tap, swing, press and hold, lower pitch voice, and higher pitch voice.
+Yes we can write `if` / `else` statements to switch between **each** platforms for **each** input events like tap, swing, press and hold, lower pitch voice, higher pitch voice, keyboard input...
 The problem is the `if` / `else` statements can be spread everywhere.
 Once some of the logics need to be modified, let's search through all the `if` / `else` statements...
 Never do that...
 For me I did not write `if` / `else` statements.
 But I needed to comment out the PC specific codes before publishing it to mobile phone, and retains them back if I want to develop and test on PC.
 There's a design pattern called "adapter".
 See the new architecture later.
 It's also easy for platform extension if I need it someday.

 ## Unflexible, Unnecessary and Buggy Inheritance Chain